hegelai/prompttools/README.md

 2. Does `prompttools` store my API keys or LLM inputs and outputs to a server?
     - No, all data stay on your local machine.

+3. How do I persist my results?
+   -  To persist the results of your tests and experiments, you can export your `Experiment` with the methods `to_csv`, `to_json`, `to_lora_json`, or `to_mongo_db`.
+We are building more persistence features and we will be happy to further discuss your use cases, pain points, and what export options may be useful for you.

 ## Contributing

 We welcome PRs and suggestions!
 Don't hesitate to open a PR/issue or to reach out to us [via email](mailto:team@hegel-ai.com).